dsmsuite/dsmsuite.github.io/user_guide_uml.md

     * Read Sparx System Enterprise Architect UML models to determine dependencies between model packages and elements.
 	* The found elements and dependencies are written to the Output.Filename.
 	* At the end of the analysis the percentage of the relations that could be resolved is shown.
 This is an indication of the reliability of the dependency model.
-* Convert the Output.Filename into a DSM file.
-See [User guide](user_guide) for details.
-* Open the DSM file in the Viewer.
+* Import the DSI file in the DSM viewer.

 ## Command line usage